mkt80/pkoPreview/_pages/joinus.md

 	<a href="/members/registration/" target="_blank" class="button">Member Registration</a>
 </div>
 -->
-<p><a href="https://www.signupgenius.com/go/9040d4ea4a923a4f49-2020">Sign up here for your FREE paddling session.</a> All equipment and instruction is provided.
+<p>Sign up below for your FREE paddling session.
+All equipment and instruction is provided.
 Q&A to follow!</p>

 <!--<p>We also have a Facebook event <a href="https://www.facebook.com/events/1041638106015534/">here</a>.</p>-->